Windower/Lua/addons/findAll/README.md

 **version:** v 1.20130524

 ###description
-This plugin searches for items stored on all of your characters (even in their slips!).
+This plugin searches for items stored on all of your characters.
 To build the initial list, you must login and logout (or input the "findall" command) at least once with each of them.
 The list is stored on the machine on which the addon is executed so this will not work the best if you use multiple PCs, at least until IPC will let multiple machines communicate over LAN or IP (in development).
 The addon has a deferral time of 20 seconds when being loaded or when logging in to give the game enough time to download all the items.
 If you notice that this time is too short, please create an issue report in the bug tracker.